dotnetthailand/dotnetthailand.github.io/content/frontend-web/css-sass/webpack-configuration-for-sass-only.md

 └── yarn.lock
 ```

-For the example code of this articles, you can checkout [source code via Github](https://github.com/mildronize/web-starter-collection/tree/master/webpack5-sass-only-starter)
+For the example code of this articles, you can checkout from [source code via Github](https://github.com/mildronize/web-starter-collection/tree/master/webpack5-sass-only-starter)

 # Other related starter examples
 - [sass starter](https://github.com/mildronize/web-starter-collection/tree/master/sass-starter) -  Using Sass only without webpack